AmirrezaRamesh/github-tutorial/README.md

 > **Tip:** The difference between `commit` and `push` is that `commit` only saves changes locally, whereas `push` shares them on GitHub.
 Similarly, `fetch` retrieves updates from GitHub without modifying local files, while `pull` updates the local files as well.

-## Creating, Editing, and Cloning a Repository
+## Creating, editing, and cloning a repository

 1. Create a GitHub account and log in.
 2. On the homepage, view the list of repositories on the left.
 Click **New** to create a new repository.